Some people are allergic to gluten. Others must steer clear of peanuts for fear of going into anaphylactic shock.

 Over the years, I have trialed some less-conventional methods to keep my sinuses as clear as possible so that I can take full advantage of my time spent traveling.

-However, these are some of the methods I use when traveling and they may go a little way in helping you too.
+However, these are some of the methods I use when traveling, and they may go a little way in helping you too.

 1.Indulge in Hot Drinks (With an Added Extra)

 A spoonful of ACV in a cup of hot water consumed morning and night can help to reduce symptoms of hay fever and allergies.

 Of course, lugging around a glass bottle of AVC could prove to be a huge pain when traveling.

-Nettle Leaf is an all round winner as far as antihistamines are concerned and a cup a day may go some way towards taming seasonal allergies.
+Nettle Leaf is an all-round winner as far as antihistamines are concerned, and a cup a day may go some way towards taming seasonal allergies.

 2. Use a Neti Pot

-This is then used to flush out your sinuses, which clears the passages of dirt, toxins, and excess mucus.
+This is then used for flushing out your sinuses, which clears the passages of dirt, toxins, and excess mucus.